spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/create-cluster-profiles/duplicate-pack-in-profile.md

    named `hellouni-2--hello-universe`, where `hello-universe` is the pack's manifest name, and `hellouni-1` and `hellouni-2` are the display names for each layer.

-   There are three elements that must be present in the pack's `values` field:
+   The pack's `values` field must include three key elements:

    - **Display Name**: Defined by the `spectrocloud.com/display-name: \"hello-uni-1\"` line for the first layer of the profile and `spectrocloud.com/display-name: \"hello-uni-2\"` for the second layer.